 The Honda Civic has always been reliable, but the ones released in recent model years came redesigned with a sportier body than ever before.
 It’s also just an overall improved generation for the car.
 It’s more substantial, refined, and handles better.
 It comes with a 2.0-liter four-cylinder engine, although new Civic buyers also have the option for a 1.5-liter turbo cylinder.
 Either way, there’s a reason you still see Civics from the 90s on the streets, and it’s the same reason you will still see this generation far off into the future.
 Keeping up with the other Hondas on this list, the Civic is also one of the most reliable cars on the road, coming in third out of 36 total compact cars by RepairPal.

-With each new Prius, Toyota has made their signature hybrid vehicle longer, lower, wider, and just better looking than the last without sacrificing any of its performance and reliability marks.
+With each new Prius, Toyota has made it’s signature hybrid vehicle longer, lower, wider, and just better looking than the last without sacrificing any of its performance and reliability marks.
 And while Toyota gave the Prius an upgrade not too long ago with an independent rear suspension that gives you responsive handling and a steadier ride than ever, the 2022 model year doesn’t have many new features from years before.
 Still, when it comes to racking up those miles, the Prius is one of the best, reaching a combined 56 mpg on an inline four-cylinder capable of putting out 121 horsepower.